meteatamel/cloudrun-tutorial/docs/image-processing-pipeline.md

 ![Image Processing Pipeline](./images/image-processing-pipeline.png)

 1. An image is saved to an input Cloud Storage bucket.
-2. Cloud Storage update event is read into Cloud Run via Audit Logs.
+2. Cloud Storage update event is read into Cloud Run via an `AuditLog`.
 3. Filter service receives the Cloud Storage event.
 It uses Vision API to determine if the image is safe.
 If so, it creates sends a Pub/Sub message to `fileuploaded` topic.